esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Richard Rohr describes this transformative death:

-I didn't want the old me to die.
+> I didn't want the old me to die.
 I liked him.
 He was successful.
 Respected.
 Put-together.
 Sure, he was exhausted and empty inside, but at least he looked good.
+>
+> — Richard Rohr, *Falling Upward*

 ---